-1. Unless otherwise stated, payment levels apply equally to aged, blind, and disabled persons.
-Recipients in a Medicaid facility who have other sources of income are allowed to keep \$45 a month as a personal needs allowance.
-Persons in intermediate care facilities for mental retardation working in sheltered workshops can keep up to \$100 a month of their earnings in addition to the \$45 a month.
+Unless otherwise stated, payment levels apply equally to the aged, blind, and disabled.
+Recipients living in a Medicaid facility who have other sources of income are allowed to keep \$45 a month as a personal needs allowance.
+Recipients living in an intermediate care facility for mental retardation and working in a sheltered workshop can keep up to \$100 a month of their earnings in addition to the \$45 a month.